What is art conservation? Is it the same as restoration?

 Are you insured?
 Will my art be secure?

 Yes!
 Your artwork will be covered under our AXA Art Insurance policy while in our possession.
 Our shop is secured with an alarm system and motion detectors.

 I have something that needs attention but I am nervous about transporting it myself.
 Can you pick it up?

 How long will it take to have my piece restored?

 We are currently telling our clients to expect about four months turnaround time, but this can vary depending upon the extent of the treatment needed as well as how many other projects we have lined up.
 We work on projects in the order that they come in to us.
 If you have a deadline you are working with we will do our best to accommodate it.

 What is your background?

-Sarah holds a Bachelors degree in art conservation from the University of Delaware and studied further at the Scuola Lorenzo de’Medici in Florence, Italy.
-Tim holds Bachelors and Masters degrees in fine art and art education respectively.
+Tim is a pear reviewed professional member of the American Institute for Conservation.
+He holds Masters and Bachelors degrees in fine art, art history, and art education.
 He learned the trade through an extensive apprenticeship coupled with years of hands-on experience as a professional artist.

 Is restoration something I can do on my own?